jessequinn/Udacity/Projects/Project 3/README.md

 ![alt text](./concept.png)

 ## Installation and Running
-Within the `frontend` directory run the following commands:
+Within the `udacicards` directory run the following commands:
 * `npm install` will install all node modules required for the project.
 * `npm start` or `yarn start` will begin the Readable App.

-To run the background server, run the following command in the `api-server` directory `node server.js`.
+To use expo, please install xcode and command line tools.
+Homebrew on OSX may be used to install watchman `brew install watchman` for memory allocation control.

 ## Folder Structure